 Virology Advisor: Trudy Morrison

-Supported by NIH training grants, the Immunology & Virology Program features cutting-edge research in:
+The Immunology & Microbiology Program features cutting-edge research in:

 Immunology, virology, and bacterial pathogenesis are active interdisciplinary biomedical fields with studies ranging from molecular mechanisms to clinical trials.
-The Immunology & Virology Program (IVP) is administered by the Immunology and Virology Committee, an interdepartmental group that includes faculty with diverse research interests, including the molecular and cellular basis of immune responsiveness, molecular mechanisms of viral replication, host-pathogen interactions, and the control of viral, bacterial and parasitic infections.
-The program has NIH training grant support for both graduate students and postdoctoral fellows.
+The Immunology & Microbiology Program (IMP) is administered by an interdepartmental group that includes faculty with diverse research interests, including the molecular and cellular basis of immune responsiveness, molecular mechanisms of viral replication, host-pathogen interactions, and the control of viral, bacterial and parasitic infections.

 Requirements for Specialization

-In addition to the core courses and laboratory rotations, IVP students should take Infection and Immune Response in the first year, and, in the second year, two advanced level courses offered by the Immunology and Virology program.
+In addition to the Core courses and laboratory rotations, IMP students should take Infection and Immune Response in the first year, and, in the second year, at least one advanced level course offered by the Immunology and Microbiology program.
 Equivalent advanced topics courses can be substituted with permission.
-All students, except for those in the final stages of their dissertation research, are required to take Graduate Student Seminar each fall semester, and students are required to take Immunobiology and Virology Seminar and Discussion, a guest scientist seminar program, twice.
+All students, except for those in the final stages of their dissertation research, are required to take Graduate Student Seminar each fall semester, and Immunobiology and Microbiology Seminar and Discussion, or an equivalent guest scientist seminar program, for two semesters.